albertesc/choost/packages/select/README.md

 This module is part of [choost](https://github.com/albertesc/choost), a component library without css styles, only JavaScript.
 Create your custom design.

 With this module you will obtain the basic utility of a custom select component.
+This script creates a `<div>` in the DOM with the select options inside it so that you can style it however you want.

 ### NPM Installation